rubyonrailsfourbook/book/02-the-famous-fifteen-minute-blog/01-posts.md

     $ rake db:migrate

 ### Viewing Pages Localy
 In order to view the blog localy you need a web server.
 Lucky, Ruby and Rails come with one.
-In order to start it just run `rails server` or if want to save some typing
+In order to start it just run `rails server`.

+T> # Keystroke Saver
+T> You can run `rails server` with  `rails s`.

 ### Views
 Views are the presentation layer of the application.
 The html is sent to the users; browsers.
 The views are stored in `app/views`.